EU faces moment of truth at midnight on Sunday

 Already a member?

-The rolling event, which starts in the Netherlands and the UK on Thursday morning and ends at 11PM in Italy on Sunday, is second only in scale to India's election, which covers 900m people and which, by coincidence, also takes place this week.
+The rolling event, which starts in the Netherlands and the UK on Thursday morning and ends at 11PM in Italy on Sunday, is second only in scale to India's election, which covers 900 million people and which, by coincidence, also takes place this week.

 The moment of truth is to come after Europeans gasped in disbelief when Britain voted to leave the EU in a referendum in 2016.